Laura-Liu-ZJ/Laura-Liu-ZJ.github.io/about.md

 3. what are your big take-aways from this project?

-I know better about JSON data as well as EDA procession, and I master better on ggplot than before.
+I know better about JSON data as well as EDA processes, and I master better on ggplot than before.

 ### Contact me